FAQs

 Will transportation be arranged between Aspen and other airports during the 2027 closure?

 At this time, transportation options have not been arranged for the 2027 runway closure.
+A group of community leaders are working to procure transportation options for the Roaring Fork Valley to and from other airports during the 2027 closure.

 How is ASE reaching their goal of the most sustainable airport in the world (MSA)?